skrajewski/chatgpt-explorer/README.md

 npm run dev
 ```

-## 🔐 Privacy & Security

-### Data Privacy Commitment

-- **No Data Transmission** - Your conversations never leave your device
-- **No Analytics** - No tracking, telemetry, or usage statistics
-- **No Storage** - Data is only kept in memory during your session
-- **Open Source** - Complete transparency in how your data is handled

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## ⚠️ Disclaimer

 This project was developed with assistance from AI tools including Claude and other language models.
-While thoroughly tested, please review the code and use at your own discretion.
-The application processes sensitive conversation data, so we recommend reviewing the source code to ensure it meets your security requirements.
+I did my best to guide the tool towards solution that is both sufficient and safe.
+If you, however, see anything that should raise concerns, do not hesitate to raise the issue.